 Web Hosting

 Purchasing a domain name is something you can’t avoid.
-However, just about the only inevitable cost when building your website is hosting.
+However, hosting is the only inevitable cost when building your website.
 Buying a hosting plan is your reservation of Internet space for your website.

 Without hosting, there’s no website – simple as that.
 Your web designer may offer you secure web hosting, but it isn’t included in the cost of his job of creating the website himself.